Lacrymology/states/salt/archive/server/doc/metrics.rst

 =======

 No special metric for this formula.
 Please see metrics of all components which this formula consists of.
-Mainly components are:
+Main components are:

-:doc:`/rsync/doc/index` and :doc:`/nginx/doc/index`.
+* :doc:`/rsync/doc/index`
+* :doc:`/nginx/doc/index`